-In 2017-2018 the EA was advised of 18 applications in Ipswich where flood risk or water quality was an issue.
-Of these, 9 were approved, 0 were approved subject to a Section 106 Agreement, 6 were withdrawn, 2 were refused, 1 has yet to be decided and 0 were part approved and part refused.
+In 2018-2019 the EA was advised of 25 applications in Ipswich where flood risk or water quality was an issue.
+Of these, 17 were approved, 0 were approved subject to a Section 106 Agreement, 3 were withdrawn, 1 was refused, 1 has yet to be decided, 2 were part approved and part refused and 1 required prior approval.